 Who Owns Nike?

 Nike is owned by Nike, Inc., a publicly traded American multinational company founded by Bill Bowerman and Phil Knight in 1964.
-Nike trades on NYSE under ticker NKE and is headquartered in Beaverton, Oregon, USA.
+Nike trades on the New York Stock Exchange under ticker NKE and is headquartered in Beaverton, Oregon, USA, with annual revenues exceeding $46 billion as of fiscal year 2025.
+The brand operates as Nike, Inc.'s flagship product line, serving athletes and consumers across 190+ countries with innovative footwear, apparel, equipment, and digital fitness services.

 Parent Company